raytheonbbn/maude-hcs/README.md

 options:
+  --help, -h              Show help message and exit --advise                Do not suppress debug messages from Maude
+  --file FILE             Maude source file specifying the model-checking problem.
+If --protocol is specified, this parameter becomes optional, and if specified overrides the protocol smc file.
+  --protocol PR           The protocol module being analyzed e.g., dns, which points to an smc file specific to that protocol.
-  --help, -h              Show help message and exit --advise                Do not suppress debug messages from Maude --file FILE             Maude source file specifying the model-checking problem, default=smc/smc.maude --test TEST             Test generated from maude-hcs, default=results/generated_test.maude --initial INITIAL       Initial term, default=initConfig --query QUERY           QuaTEx query, default=smc/query.quatex
+  --test TEST             Test generated from maude-hcs, default=results/generated_test.maude --initial INITIAL       Initial term, default=initConfig --query QUERY           QuaTEx query, default=smc/query.quatex